xframes-project/xframes-website/blog/2025-01-05-the-wonders-of-ffi-using-xframes-across-different-languages.md

 # [...]
 ```

-Now that we have explained what `EXPORT_API` is, we can have a look at the first function:
+Now that we have explained what `EXPORT_API` is, we can have a look at the `init` function:

 ```c showLineNumbers
 typedef void (*OnInitCb)();